kumbulanit/t-sql/sql trainning/untitled/module 7/Lab_Using_DML_to_Modify_Data_Answers.md

 -- Demonstrate that you cannot INSERT into computed columns -- This would cause an error:
--- INSERT INTO OrderDetails (OrderID, ProductID, UnitPrice, Quantity, LineTotal) -- VALUES (4, 5, 50.00, 2, 100.00);
+-- INSERT INTO OrderDetails (OrderID, ProductID, BaseSalary, Quantity, LineTotal) -- VALUES (4, 5, 50.00, 2, 100.00);

 -- Clean up